How to Prepare

 Emergency Phone Number

+If you need to be reached in an emergency during the retreat, the Office number is 530-862-1005.
+We’ll be checking the answering machine regularly.
+For emergencies, there is Wi-Fi at the retreat site.
 Every cabin has emergency information posted by the door.
 There is an air horn to signal for help and a red emergency phone to dial 911.
 Next to the phone, there is a walkie talkie to reach a staff person in case of an emergency.
 Please reserve these for emergencies only.
 There will always be a First Aid, CPR, AED trained emergency staff member on call.

 Information About Health and Safety and Nearby Medical Services

-Western Sierra Medical Clinic, 209 Nevada St, Downieville, CA 95936 (16.2 miles away/approx. 30 minutes)
+Western Sierra Medical Clinic, 209 Nevada St, Downieville, CA 95936 (approx. 30 min.)

 The nearest hospitals are between an hour and an hour and a half away:

-Tahoe Forest Hospital, 10121 Pine Ave, Truckee, CA 96161 (44.6 miles away/approx. 1 hour)
+Tahoe Forest Hospital, 10121 Pine Ave, Truckee, CA 96161 (approx. 1 hr.)

-Sierra Nevada Memorial Hospital, 155 Glasson Way, Grass Valley, CA 95945 (61.7 miles away/approx 1.5 hours)
+Sierra Nevada Memorial Hospital, 155 Glasson Way, Grass Valley, CA 95945 (approx 1.5 hrs.)

-Renown Regional Medical Center, 1155 Mill St, Reno, NV 89502 (75.7 miles away/approx 1.5 hours)
+Renown Regional Medical Center, 1155 Mill St, Reno, NV 89502 (approx. 1.5 hrs.)

 -